elinorp-d/elinorp-d.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm currently doing my master's at the MIT[Center for Constructive Communication](https://www.ccc.mit.edu/) at the [Media Lab](https://www.media.mit.edu) supervised by [Deb Roy](https://www.media.mit.edu/people/dkroy/overview/).
+I'm currently doing my master's at the MIT [Center for Constructive Communication](https://www.ccc.mit.edu/) at the [Media Lab](https://www.media.mit.edu) supervised by [Deb Roy](https://www.media.mit.edu/people/dkroy/overview/).
 I did my undergrad at McGill University in Montreal, Canada and did research with [Siva Reddy](https://sivareddy.in/) at [Mila Quebec](https://mila.quebec/en).

 I'm passionate about equitable, pluralistic, safe AI for the benefit of all.
 My research interests include evaluation of LLMs for fairness and safety, pluralistic alignment, and developing equitable human-centered collaborative AI systems.